If the implementation is hard to explain, it's a bad idea.

 Tim Peters, Zen of Python

 Procedural programming is an imperative paradigm where code is organized into procedures (subroutines).
 In Python, procedures are often implemented as functions.
-For example, Jupyter Notebooks commonly employ procedural programming for data analysis.
-Procedural programming is more intuitive for beginners, but purely procedural code can be harder to reuse across different projects.
+For example, Jupyter Notebooks commonly employ procedural programming for data analysis (load data, clean data, plot data).
+Procedural programming is more intuitive for beginners, but purely procedural code can be harder to reuse across different projects compared to OOP because it often relies on shared global state.

 # Managing a Flower Store: Procedural Approach